CrocoDillon/universal-react-redux-boilerplate/README.md

 ### Production strategy using hashes for cache invalidation

 In production we want to get rid of the overhead of transpiling by pre-building server and client code.
 We also want hashed assets to make use of far-future caching.
 These asserts can be deployed to a CDN, by changing the `publicPath` in `webpack.config.js` to point to the CDN the paths are updated automatically.

+### Routing with React Router

+While not your only choice, React Router definitely is the most popular choice when it comes to routing.
+It supports server-side routing and it supports browser History API on the client.

+What React Router doesn’t solve out of the box is handling of meta data like title or status.
+For title (and other `<head>` related meta data) there is React Helmet and for HTTP status when rendering on the server we use a small helper utility.
+Both are used React component’s render functions to support dynamically changing them, for example when a blog article is not found.